ClaudioGSDB/MusicVisz/README.md

 ## Acknowledgements

-SpotifyVisz was inspired by the love for music and the desire to explore the connections between songs.
+MusicVisz was inspired by the love for music and the desire to explore the connections between songs.
 It wouldn't have been possible without the amazing Spotify API and the D3.js library for creating the stunning visualizations.

 Special thanks to the following resources and libraries: